bzw133/SHAARP.ml/docs/examples.md

 !!! note
 	Note that air is assumed to be a dispersionless isotropic linear medium with $\infty \infty m$ point group.

 - Now click on `2` to edit the first layer of the multilayer.
 Give it a suitable name, say "LNO".
 The crystal structure and optical properties of LiNbO<sub>3</sub> are already pre-defined and saved as an example.
-To apply these properties, click on LiNbO<sub>3</sub> (0001) from the `case study` sub-panel.
+To apply these properties, click on LiNbO<sub>3</sub> (0001) from the `Case Study` sub-panel.

-- From the material thickness sub-panel, enter 100 ($\mu$m) to set the thickness of the LiNbO<sub>3</sub> slab.
+- From the `Material thickness` sub-panel, enter 100 ($\mu$m) to set the thickness of the LiNbO<sub>3</sub> slab.
 Since the crystal structure and optical properties of LiNbO<sub>3</sub> are already defined, nothing needs to be changed in the crystal structure, dielectric tensors and SHG tensor sub-panels.

 !!! note
 	In general, the user would need to manually enter the crystal and optical properties of the layer.
 See the Input Panel section of the manual for more details and instructions.